 Sports Bras Aren’t Just Cute

-Another area that concerns women when they begin working out are supportive sports bras.
+Another area that concerns women when they begin working out is supportive sports bras.
 Yes, I know, not really a sexy topic, but one worth a few words.
 With all of the ads we see for top quality, great fitting bras, we know it’s important to have them.
-But its even more important to have them for the gym.
+But it’s even more important to have them for the gym.